saurabh29july/Scratchy/README.md

 >python scratchy.py

-To use this bot or more details on integration visit my blog here.
+To use this bot or more details on integration visit my blog http://saurabh29july.blog/building-a-simple-cisco-spark-chatbot.